altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

+- Tube
+   - Show all tags in home
+   - Store info of impressions and clicks on tags
+   - When clicking, jump to that piv

 - Small improvements
    - Count organized today properly by adding date when piv was added to queue
    - Confirm on delete single uploaded piv